Journaling for Problem Solving: Effective Techniques and Prompts

 When to use a prioritization journal for problem solving

-This type of journaling can be used for any kind of problem but are most effective when you have to make a difficult decision.
-This might be when choosing a school, a job, or something as simple as whether you should go to the gym today.
+This type of journaling can be used for any problem but is most effective when you have to make a difficult decision.
+This might be when choosing a school or a job, but also for something as simple as whether you should go to the gym today.

 Journaling prompts for problem solving